Menu Close

 Are Gateway Drugs Real?

 The validity of the gateway drug theory is a topic that often sparks heated debate among experts and researchers.
 Numerous experiments and studies have been conducted, and many of them have indeed found a correlation between the use of gateway drugs and the subsequent use of other drugs.
-These findings have provided some support to the theory.
+These findings have provided at least some support to the theory.

 Moreover, there is intriguing research that suggests exposure to gateway drugs can induce changes in the brain, rendering individuals more susceptible and vulnerable to the allure of other drug use.
 This neurological perspective sheds light on the potential mechanisms underlying the gateway drug phenomenon.